apache/arrow/docs/source/format/CDataInterfaceStatistics.rst

        types based on statistics kinds in the keys.
 For example, you need at least ``int64`` and ``float64`` types when you have a ``int64`` distinct count statistic and a ``float64`` average byte width statistic.
-See also the separated description for statistics key.
+Also see the separate description below for statistics key.

        We don't standardize field names for the dense union because consumers can access to proper field by index not name.
 So